stendler/grub-fde/README.md

 ./build
 ```

+You can optionally provide a filename to the build command.

 To test if the resulting file actually works, run `./test`.
 It should open a qemu window and showing the usual password prompt.
 Check with `<enter>`, that it asks again for your password without throwing you into a prompt.